Mark0025/DOG-AGE-CALC/README.md

 # Dog Age Calculator

+A fun app i used to teach my girls basic pyhon

 The Dog Age Calculator is a user-friendly command-line application designed to help pet owners determine their dog's age in dog years.
 This tool uses a specific formula to convert human years to dog years, providing a more accurate representation of your dog's age.

 ## Features